 Erling is remembered for his great patience and kindness.
 He was so proud of all his children, and he loved to tell stories of their many accomplishments.

-The Olsens moved away from the Bella Coola Valley in early 1935, after their home was destroyed by a great flood from which the family had to be rescued.
+The Olsens moved away from the Bella Coola Valley in early 1935, after their home was damaged by a great flood from which the family had to be rescued.
 The family moved to Sidney on Vancouver Island, and although her older siblings felt the strain of the move, Eva loved growing up there, and living near Roberts Bay.
 She remembered the family growing strong ties within their church community, and she had fond memories of days spent on the beach.

 In 1942, the Olsens moved to Nanaimo, where Eva attended John Shaw High School.
 She got her first job in an accountant’s office when she was 17, and she also worked for a few years in the office at Northwest Bay Logging Company.